-As a student, it may be challenging to balance your budget with your busy schedule and desire to eat healthfully.
+It may be challenging to balance your budget with your busy schedule and desire to eat healthfully as a student.
 You need to make sure you fuel your body with a balance of carbohydrates, proteins and fats.
 People often think that healthy eating means spending a lot of money, but that does not have to be the case.

 Check out some of these tips on how to eat nutritious foods while on a budget.

 Cooking is a fantastic life skill to start building now.
 Eating out is often more expensive, and these foods are typically higher in salt, sugar and fat.

 Make some time in your schedule to think about what you would like to eat for the week.
 When thinking about building a balanced meal, a great place to start is using the MyPlate method as a template.

 Include sources of starch, protein, fruits, and vegetables in your grocery list to make your meals balanced.
 Below are some food ideas to start.

 A trip to the Feed the Pack Food Pantry